 Historic information is available on the second floor of the New Westminster Public Library.
 The following sources may be helpful in locating information on historical figures, residents of New Westminster, and locating the previous owners, the architect, construction date, or photos of your home.

 City Directory (1860 to present)

-The city directory documents each house and list many of the former occupants.
-These directories list New Westminster resident’s names and sometimes addresses and occupations.
-The City Directories are a great resource to track the movement of people around the city.
+The City Directory documents each house and lists many of the former occupants.
+These directories list New Westminster residents' names and sometimes addresses and occupations.
+The directories are a great resource to track the movement of people around the city.
 Listings will often include names or initials of all members of a household.
-The Library also carries telephone directories for New Westminster (some of which include the most of Metro Vancouver) from 1952 to the present.
+The Library also carries telephone directories for New Westminster from 1952 to the present (some of which include most of Metro Vancouver).
 Start by looking up your name and address in the most recent directory and work your way backward to trace the owners or occupants of the house to 1925.
 Prior to 1924, the directories covered all of B.C.
 Locate New Westminster and then continue using the listed names rather than the address.
 As the Sapperton, West End, and Queensborough neighbourhoods were not originally part of New Westminster, many houses were omitted from the pre-1890 directories.
 It may be easier to check the Fire Insurance Plans first.

 Fire Insurance Plans

 The Library has fire insurance maps of New Westminster for the years 1897 (revised in 1905), 1907 (revised 1914 and 1919), and 1957.
 These maps show the outline of all buildings and their exact locations.
 Each map was continually revised over time with updates pasted in over the original map.